 Article 5 (1) describes the first of seven principles upon which the United Kingdom’s General Data Protection Regulation (“GDPR”) is formulated.
 It states that personal data shall be (a) processed lawfully, fairly and in a transparent manner in relation to individuals.
 It’s the transparency element that the provision of a privacy notice falls under.
+So how do you write a GDPR-compliant privacy notice?

 The principle/concept of transparency in terms of collection and processing of personal data isn’t rocket science, you just need to be clear, open and honest from the outset with the people whose personal data you are collecting and processing.
 You need to share with them why you are collecting it, why you need it, and what you are going to do with it.